CelestialBoon/celestialboon.github.io/docs/lovemancy/2018-08-03-universe-days-of-i-am.md

 Which leads me to the latest idea I decided to try out. <!-- more -->

 I've been thinking.
-Some people ask the Universe for some aid or other, much like someone else would pray to the gods, or to *a* God, and they have it answered.
+Some people ask the Universe for some aid or other, much like someone else would pray to the gods, or to **a** God, and they have it answered.
 It's something I've had direct experience of myself, not to mention second-handedly.
-Such a consistent reaction from the Universe signals an aware, intelligent, *powerful* presence that is actively there and listening.
+Such a consistent reaction from the Universe signals an *aware, intelligent, powerful presence that is actively there and listening*.
 Not to mention, often benevolent.

 And, there's report of gods appearing to people as thoughtforms, as manifestations, left and right.
 Some people just deal with the stuff on the regular.
 So the idea was, why not do the same with the Universe?